FNB Stadium: Local football

-Rugby Union
+Rugby union

 FNB stadium is a multi-purpose venue and hosted its first rugby union match in 2010, the Tri Nations match between South Africa and New Zealand, won 29-22 by the All Blacks.
 The attendance was 94,713 which is listed as the third highest rugby attendance ever in the Southern Hemisphere and a record attendance for the redeveloped stadium, until it was eclipsed on 1 August 2015, when 94,807 was recorded when Orlando Pirates played Kaizer Chiefs in the Carling Black Label Cup fixture.

-The stadium hosted New Zealand again in the 2012 Rugby Championship on 6 October, with the All Blacks defeating the Springboks 32–16 in front of 88,739.
+The stadium hosted New Zealand again in the 2012 Rugby Championship on 6 October, with the All Blacks defeating the Springboks 32–16 in front of 80,753.
 In 2013, the Springboks defeated Argentina 73–13 at FNB Stadium in front of a crowd 52,867.
 In 2016, the venue hosted Varsity Cup rugby fixtures.
-In 2025 the Springboks will host the All Blacks in the third test match of the Rugby's Greatest Rivalry tour.
+The opening test match in the 2021 British and Irish Lions tour to South Africa was scheduled to be played at this venue but because of the COVID-19 pandemic was moved to Cape Town without spectators.
+In 2026, the Springboks hosted the All Blacks in the third Test match of the Rugby's Greatest Rivalry tour winning 29-24 in front of a crowd of 85,967.